What Social Media Is and What It’s Not

 - You can feature products, services, employees, business practices, and more anytime you want.

 - You can target an audience just like you currently have with social ads to grow your base.

 - You can drive traffic to your website with social posts with a strategy that will help with demographics and conversion.

 - You can go live and interact with your audience to inform and answer questions right there online.

 - Your social activity communicates you are keeping up with how business is changing.

 What Social Media Is NOT

-Social media will not be able to replace a salesperson nor sell everything online entirely.
+It will not be able to replace a salesperson nor sell everything online entirely.
 Your social channels will educate potential leads, but they may still have questions about the purchase and may want to speak with someone.
-Think of your social media as a representative that can answer questions and direct them to the correct location.
+Think of your social platform as a representative that can answer questions and direct them to the correct location.
 This is evident in the following situations.

 - Higher costing products or services (house, car, websites)